wokamoto/dogmap.jp/wp-content/plugins/jetpack/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Bug Fix: Remove an erroneous PHP short open tag with the full tag to correct fatal errors under certain PHP configurations.

+= 2.0.1 =
+* Enhancement: Photon: Support for the [Lazy Load](http://wordpress.org/extend/plugins/lazy-load/) plugin.
+* Bug Fix: Photon: Fix warped images with un- or under-specified dimensions.
+* Bug Fix: Photon: Fix warped images with pre-photonized URLs; don't try to photonize them twice.
+* Bug Fix: Infinite Scroll: Check a child theme's parent theme for infinite scroll support.
+* Bug Fix: Infinite Scroll: Correct a bug with archives that resulted in posts appearing on archives that they didn't belong on.
+* Bug Fix: Publicize: Send the correct shortlink to Twitter (et al.) if your site uses a shortener other than wp.me.
+* Bug Fix: Sharing: Improved theme compatibility for the Google+ button.
+* Bug Fix: Notifications: Use locally-installed Javascript libraries if available.

 = 2.0 =
 * Enhancement: Publicize: Connect your site to popular social networks and automatically share new posts with your friends.
 * Enhancement: Post By Email: Publish posts to your blog directly from your personal email account.